Welcome to Spring in Amsterdam!

 (Photo by Kirsten of Travelaar)

 Another way to see the tulip fields and/or spring blossom while also ticking off a very nice thing to do as a day trip from Amsterdam is heading on the train or getting a bus to Zaanse Schans - the famous village home to lots of windmills and some seriously typical Dutch scenery, complete with tulip fields lining your way there!
 It's also true that spring is a better time than summer to visit this scenic village and its many windmills, as the peak summer tourist season is yet to kick in.
-There are also lots of possible ways to get to Zaanse Schans on an organised tour.
+There are also lots of possible ways to get to Zaanse Schans on an organised tour, and entry to Zaanse Schans is also free with an I amsterdam City Card.

 However, if you don't have much time and don't want to use up a day away from Amsterdam, worry not!
 Amsterdam is home to eight windmills and some of them are very easily accessible, like the windmill at Brouwerij 't IJ (which yes means you can stop there and have a beer in the windmill's shadow!).